Interactive Lobby Pitch

 An Engaging User Experience in a Corporate Lobby

-There was talk of a move circulating at Merck's Global Headquarters, and my ears grew big.
+There was talk of a moving senior execs to a new building at a coproration I was working at, and my ears grew big.
 The time was right to pitch an innovative and cutting edge brand experience for the lobby to coincide with the move.

-My pitch was to be cutting edge and innovative in a way where everyone could see it.
-Oh, and interact with it on a deep level, of course.
+My pitch was to be cutting edge and innovative in a way where everyone could see it - and interact with it on a deep level, of course.
 If you want people to think you are a cutting edge and innovative company you have to show them you are at multiple touch points.
 You need to do it in a way that after an experience, the take away is "Wow, that place is cutting edge."

 The plan was to redesign the lobby and to use the latest technology to do it.
 There would be no pictures on the wall, unless you could touch them and interact with them.
 There would be no books on the tables, the tables would be the books.
-The pitch was to install very large multi-user, multi-touch displays throughout the space as well as interactive table tops and additional screens on the walls to bring in external feeds from around the world.
+The pitch was to install very large, multi-touch displays throughout the space as well as interactive table tops and additional screens on the walls to bring in external feeds from around the world.

 The brand experience would be endless.
-You could go back over 100 years in time to explore the company, it's milestones, breakthrough drugs and consumer products as well as look at the pipeline, and every other public facing piece of information we could display.
+You could go back over 100 years in time to explore the company, it's milestones, breakthrough drugs and products as well as look at the pipeline, and every other public facing piece of information we could display.

 In the end, the CEO and president loved the pitch and I became part of the "team" that was going to redesign the space.